ethosdev/ethosdev.github.io/beacon-chain.md

 The upper fork has an Epoch 1 checkpoint of "block 64".
 The lower fork has an Epoch 1 checkpoint of "block 63".
 (Because there was no block proposed at Slot 64 in the lower fork; recall the section on Beacon Chain Checkpoints.)
 Voting for an Epoch 1 target of "block 64", and an Epoch 1 target of "block 63", is a double vote.
 A double vote is when a validator casts FFG votes for two targets at the same epoch.

 An intuition behind slashing double votes is so that validators vote for one chain, rather than two or more forks.

+Note that an attestation, because of how they can be aggregated, can appear to be more than one vote.
+The same attestation can appear in different aggregates, but it is still the same attestation and not a double vote.

 * * *